List of Evil Dead characters: Wiseman

 The Wiseman is a priest who is initially the only one who truly believes Ash is the prophesied "Hero from the Sky", the man who would (supposedly) permanently destroy the Evil Dead.
 He keeps a hold of Ash's weapons when the latter is thrown into the pit (in part due to Sheila hitting him in the head with a thrown rock), and throws Ash his chainsaw while fighting one of the trapped deadites, allowing him to decapitate and kill the creature.
 He then later tells Ash about the importance of keeping the Necronomicon away from the deadites, and tells him the incantation to properly retrieve the book (klatu verata nicto), although Ash eventually forgets them and attempts to trick the book by mumbling, releasing the Army of the Dead.
 He is last seen when he makes the magic potion to allow Ash to travel back home.
 He is portrayed by Ian Abercrombie.

 In the script for Army of Darkness, he is called Wise Man John.

+Supporting roles from Evil Dead (2013)

 David Allen

 David Allen is the brother of Mia in the film.
 His girlfriend, Natalie, along with two other friends, Eric and Olivia, died in Evil Dead.
 However, he's the only one of his friends who didn't get possessed by the demon.